Woman with long, strong hair benefiting from hydrolyzed collagen for stronger hair.

 So, what makes hydrolyzed collagen special?
 The term "hydrolyzed" simply means the collagen has been broken down into smaller, more manageable pieces called peptides.
 This process makes it much easier for your body and hair to absorb and use.
 Instead of a large, complex protein, you get tiny, effective particles ready to get to work.
 This superior absorption is why we formulate with high-quality Super Luxe Hero Cream, ensuring the ingredient can deliver its full strengthening and hydrating potential directly to your strands.

-The Science Behind Stronger Hair
+The Science Behind Your Strongest Hair

 At its core, your hair is made of a protein called keratin.
 To build that keratin, your body needs a specific set of amino acids, and collagen is packed with them.
 It’s particularly rich in proline, glycine, and hydroxyproline, which are the essential components for creating strong, resilient hair strands.
 Beyond just building new hair, collagen also functions as an antioxidant.
 This means it can help fight damage from free radicals, the environmental stressors that can weaken hair over time, leading to dullness and breakage.
 By providing the necessary building blocks and offering protection, hydrolyzed collagen supports the very foundation of healthy hair.